leocornus/leocornus.buildout.boilerplate/README.rst

 leocornus.buildout.boilerplate
 ==============================

-The boilerplate to demonstrate how to use leocornus.buildout.cfgrepo_ to build software stack.
+The buildout boilerplate to demonstrate how to use leocornus.buildout.cfgrepo_ to build software stack.

 Buildout cases